-Nevertheless, there are fundamental differences between the two forms of dispute resolution, based on their distinct purposes and audiences.
-Generally speaking, the fundamental concept of international commercial arbitration arises from party autonomy, having its very existence dependent upon the agreement of two or more parties to have their disputes resolved by independent arbitrators.
-Its purpose is to resolve disputes between private parties, arising out of commercial transactions.5) The private nature of this process remains, even if the one of the parties is a state entity.
+However, there are fundamental differences between the two forms of dispute resolution, based on their distinct purposes and audiences.
+International commercial arbitration arises directly from party autonomy, having its very existence dependent upon the agreement of two or more parties to have their disputes resolved by independent arbitrators.
+Its purpose is to resolve disputes between private parties, arising out of commercial transactions.10 The private nature of this process remains, even if the one of the parties is a state entity.